-- According to a recent study by the American College of Surgeons, the average American will have over 9 surgical procedures in a lifetime - not a question of if, but when. - Potentially deadly surgical infections and errors are common - You, the public, can prepare yourself with knowledge and become an empowered safety advocate for yourself or a loved one - As a consumer of health care, you have the power to protect yourself.
+- According to a recent study by the American College of Surgeons, the average American will have over 9 surgical procedures in a lifetime - It's not a question of if, but when? - Surgical infections and errors are common; some can be deadly - You can prepare yourself with knowledge and become an empowered safety advocate for yourself or a loved one - As a consumer of health care, you have the power to protect yourself.
 Will you use that power?